NCAS-CMS/cfdm/docs/source/contributing.rst

 **Questions**
 -------------

-Question, such as "how can I do this?", "why does it behave like that?", "how can I make it faster?", etc., can be raised via a new issue in issue tracker (https://github.com/NCAS-CMS/cfdm/issues), using the **Question** issue template.
+Questions, such as "how can I do this?", "why does it behave like that?", "how can I make it faster?", etc., can be raised via a new issue in issue tracker (https://github.com/NCAS-CMS/cfdm/issues), using the **Question** issue template.